Gossty/peak-finding-tool/README.md

 * argparse

 ## Install instructioins
-Once the required libraries are installed, you can install `peakFinding` by running the following command:
+Once the required libraries are installed, you can install `peakFinding` by running the following command inside of `peak-finding-tool` directory:

 `python setup.py install --user`

 If install was successful, typing `peakFinding --help` will print the usage information of the tool.
-After that you would be able to
+After that you would be able to use the tool.

-Alternatively, you could install this tool by running the following commands:
+Alternatively, you can install this tool by running the following commands inside of `peak-finding-tool` directory:

 `pip install wheel sdist `